dinosk/invenio/docs/datamodel/build-a-datamodel.rst

         },
     }

-Here an explanation of the different keys:
+Here's an explanation of the different keys:

 * ``pid_type``: Defines the persistent identifier type which the resolver should use to lookup records.
 Invenio provides an internal persistent